arizonaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • A spouse (must be older than 18) whose name is on the record.

-Note: These records typically have sensitive information about those involved and are kept safe if involved parties want to make any alterations.
+Note: These records typically contain sensitive information about those involved and are kept safe if the parties involved want to make any alterations.
 As a result, marriage records are usually more challenging to locate and obtain than other publicly available records.

 How to Find Marriage Records in Arizona

 The Clerk of the Superior Court in the county where the marriage license was issued is responsible for keeping marriage records in Arizona.
-To find marriage records in Arizona, residents can request a marriage record search through the county clerks of superior courts.
-However, certified copies are only available to eligible parties.
-Unauthorized individuals may be given uncertified copies.
+Marriage records are often recorded or returned to the town clerk or civil authorities, highlighting the town's role in the marriage documentation process.
+Residents can request a marriage record search through the county clerk of the superior courts to find marriage records in Arizona.
+However, certified copies are only available to eligible parties, and unauthorized individuals may be given uncertified copies.

-You can make a marriage records search request in person at the clerk's office.
+You can make a marriage records search request in person at the Clerk’s office.
 Requests can also be made online.
-Visit the court’s clerk’s website, navigate the public record request page, complete an online form, and submit it.
-Individuals looking for marriage records would need to provide the following information.
+Visit the court’s Clerk’s website, navigate the public record request page, complete an online form, and submit it.
+When searching online, you must enter specific information such as the parties' full names and dates of birth to refine your search criteria.
+Individuals looking for marriage records would need to provide the following information:

 • The record case number